-<TX1>Within the framework of Husserl’s phenomenology, emotional expectations are connected to the phenomena of “dispositions” (Gesinnungen), “moods” (Stimmungen), and, more generally, to the “horizonality” (Horizonthaftigkeit) of experience.
+Within the framework of Husserl’s phenomenology, emotional expectations are connected to the phenomena of “dispositions” (Gesinnungen), “moods” (Stimmungen), and, more generally, to the “horizonality” (Horizonthaftigkeit) of experience.
 The husserlian concept of horizon-consciousness refers to the system of implications at play in our experience of the world.
 One the one hand, there is always an horizon as a stratified background of inactual experience within which every actual experience has its place.
 On the other, there is an horizon as an anticipation of the sense of the contents given, which has its roots in our habitualities.
 For this reason, genetically, emotional expectations have their origin in the sedimentation and typification that rules every experience.
-That is, feeling do not escape from the process of habitualisation.
-As Husserl writes, “also here everything is incorporated to the habitual” (Hua XXXVII, p.
+That is, feeling do not escape from the process of habitualization.
+As Husserl writes, “also here everything is incorporated to the habitual” (2004, p.
 292).
 Further, as a correlate of the feeling-habituality and the feeling-disposition there is a typification of feelings.
-Feelings and value characters are incorporated into the habitual experience, in such a way that “from now on we grasp the habitual value-character (Wertcharakter) of an object” (Hua XXXVII, p.
+Feelings and value characters are incorporated into the habitual experience, in such a way that “from now on we grasp the habitual value-character (Wertcharakter) of an object” (2004, p.
 293).
 A “resonance” (Resonanz) or “transmission” (Übertragung) of a feeling gives place to the configuration of a total “Gefühlsmilieu”.
-Husserl speaks of “habitual feeling orientations” (habituelle Gefühlsrichtungen), “habitual emotional properties” (habituelle Gemütseigenschaften), and “permanent emotional dispositions” (Hua XXXVII, p.
+Husserl speaks of “habitual feeling orientations” (habituelle Gefühlsrichtungen), “habitual emotional properties” (habituelle Gemütseigenschaften), and “permanent emotional dispositions” (2004, p.
 8).

-<TX2>Husserl´s examples concern positive emotional dispositions that can color our present experiences, for instance, he speaks of a practical confidence that has to accompany human action.
-Some of the most interesting reflections on this topic can be found in his texts on ethics, where he speaks of a rational belief (Vernunftglaube) in the sense of the world and in the meaning of human action as a necessary condition to act rationally (Hua XLII, p.
+Husserl´s examples concern positive emotional dispositions that can color our present experiences, for instance, he speaks of a practical confidence that has to accompany human action.
+Some of the most interesting reflections on this topic can be found in his texts on ethics, where he speaks of a rational belief (Vernunftglaube) in the sense of the world and in the meaning of human action as a necessary condition to act rationally (2014, p.
 317).
-But he also refers to “the obscure horizon of senselessness” that threatens human attempts to act rationally (Hua XLII, p.
+But he also refers to “the obscure horizon of senselessness” that threatens human attempts to act rationally (2014, p.
 309).
 In this case, the sense of senselessness can extend and cover everything that is connected to the present experience.
 The same happens with emotions such as sadness:

-<EXT1>To a sad person everything appears in a sad light; but the objects, that appear illuminated in that way, are not the objects of the sadness, at least not the primary.
+To a sad person everything appears in a sad light; but the objects, that appear illuminated in that way, are not the objects of the sadness, at least not the primary.
 The sad person knows what she is sad about; her feeling is specifically determined through this object.
 She is not sad about the objects that she now looks at, although she is inclined to recognize in them a displeasure and, in general, something that has the capacity to bring her sadness closer.

-<source>(Hua XXXVIII, p.
+(2005, p.
 176)

-<TX2>Affective “colors” can extend over everything, even over the things that do not have an axiological color by themselves; they somehow “borrow” the color, until it finally becomes an emotional background of the world.
-We anticipate an “emotional and volitional sense of the world” (Hua XLII, p.
+Affective “colors” can extend over everything, even over the things that do not have an axiological color by themselves; they somehow “borrow” the color, until it finally becomes an emotional background of the world.
+We anticipate an “emotional and volitional sense of the world” (Husserl, 2014, p.
 241), that has a totalizing character.
 So, while sometimes emotions may refer to a given content, in some cases, the emotion originally bound to a content is transferred over others through passive association.
 In this vein, Husserl introduces the difference between actual and dispositional contents: